-- A Registered Investment Advisor, or RIA, is registered with the Securities and Exchange Commission (SEC) or a state authority, and is required to act as a fiduciary, which means putting your interests first at all times.
+- A Registered Investment Advisor, or RIA, is a company that is registered with the Securities and Exchange Commission (SEC) or a state authority, and is required to act as a fiduciary, which means putting your interests first at all times.
+The individual investment advisors at those firms are also fiduciaries.
 That's a very good thing.
+(There is one large caveat: Firms that are “dually registered” as RIAs and broker-dealers aren’t required to be fiduciaries in all of their interactions with clients, so be sure to ask: “Are you a fiduciary in all of your dealings with me?”)
 Here's more on what a fiduciary is and why that matters.

-- Certifications such as Certified Financial Planner (CFP), Personal Financial Specialist (PFS), Chartered Financial Analyst (CFA), and others, mean that advisor has fulfilled educational requirements and usually passed an exam.
-There is a brain-melting number of certifications, all with different requirements — some way more stringent than others.
+- Certifications such as Certified Financial Planner (CFP), Personal Financial Specialist (PFS) and Chartered Financial Analyst (CFA) mean that advisor has fulfilled educational requirements and usually passed an exam.
+We’re big fans of the three we just mentioned, but there are a brain-melting number of certifications, all with different requirements — some way more stringent than others.
 Check out the glossary in our story on types of financial advisors, where we list some of the most rigorous and highly regarded certifications.
 (The Financial Industry Regulatory Authority, or FINRA, also offers this handy tool for digesting the alphabet soup.)

 What all of this means for you: There are different types of financial advisors with different areas of expertise.
 It's up to you to find someone who can help you with your specific financial needs.
 Let's talk more about that.